obycode/DSCAlarmSmartThings/README.md

 https://github.com/d8adrvn/ad2smartthings.git

-### Arduino Code
+### Arduino Sketch

-To load the code onto the Arduino, you will need the Arduino developer environment:
+To load the sketch onto the Arduino, you will need the Arduino developer environment:

 http://arduino.cc/en/main/software